eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 }
 ```

-If checking for unreachable code at runtime is enabled and `IOX_UNREACHABLE` is reached,
-`panic` will be invoked and the program aborts.
-Stating that specific code cannot be reached is
+If `IOX_UNREACHABLE` is reached during execution, `panic` will be invoked and the program aborts.
+Stating that specific code cannot be reached is a specific assumption and any violation
-a specific assumption and any violation is considered a bug.
-Defensive programming, i.e. checking
+is considered a bug.
+Defensive programming, i.e. checking for conditions that are not supposed
-for conditions that are not supposed to happen in a correct implementations, naturally creates
+to happen in a correct implementation, naturally creates unreachable code.
-unreachable code.

 Marking unreachable code like this has advantages for test coverage as the compiler and other tools
-that rely on the compiler (sayfor coverage) are aware of the `noreturn` guarantee of `IOX_UNREACHABLE`.
+that rely on the compiler are aware of the `noreturn` guarantee of `IOX_UNREACHABLE`.
 As a consequence, branches with `IOX_UNREACHABLE` do not necessarily lead to a return statement.

 ### Summary